-“Unrealistic expectations based on inaccurate estimates are the single largest cause of project failure.” – “Quality Software Project Management,” by Futrell, Shafer and Shafer.
+“Unrealistic expectations based on inaccurate estimates are the single largest cause of project failure.” – “Quality Software Project Management,” by Futrell, Shafer, and Shafer.

-Accurate estimation is key to project success.
+Accurate estimation is the key to project success.
 If you go too big with your estimation, you run the risk of presenting a non-viable project plan because you don’t have the resources to support the numbers.
 That, or you end up with a schedule that stretches out so far you’ll be able to see it from space.
 If you go too small, you’re setting yourself up to overrun schedules, bust budgets and disappoint customers.

 Even the most seasoned IT professionals can turn pale and sweaty when asked for a “rough number.”
 How can they come up with a single accurate number when so much is unknown?
 What makes matters worse, is that all too often, even the most preliminary guesstimate becomes the ironclad commitment that a team is expected to deliver against.